Discovering who we are and learning how to realize it is the essence of awakening. How do we get in touch with the real you?

 Reflecting on the discoveries of your automatic writing is where you are listening to intuition.
 This is how you open your spiritual gifts within your DNA.
 Some believe that our ancestors can also speak to us through this process.

 You may discover drawings or uncommon phrases that seem to be trying to communicate with you.
 Listen to this inner voice.
 Learn “how to” listen to the voice of your intuition.
 This is a practice unto itself.
-The inner self revealed is the enemy of the Ego and the roadblocks on our path.
+The absence of the Ego in our awareness is the inner self revealed.

 Removing the Roadblocks